Doraku/DefaultEcs/README.md

 BinarySerializer serializer = new BinarySerializer(context);
 ```

-<a name='Overview_Serialization_TextSerializer'></a>
 ### TextSerializer
 The purpose of this serializer is to provide a readable save format which can be edited by hand.
 ```
-// declare the maximum number of entity in the World, this must be before any Entity or ComponentMaxCapacity line WorldMaxCapacity 42
+// declare the maximum number of entities in the World, this must be before any Entity or ComponentMaxCapacity line WorldMaxCapacity 42

-// this line is used to define an alias for a type used as component inside the world and must be declared before being used ComponentType Int32 System.Int32, System.Private.CoreLib
+// this line is used to define an alias for a type used as a component inside the world and must be declared before being used
+ComponentType Int32 System.Int32, System.Private.CoreLib

 // this line is used to set the max capacity for the given type, in case it is different from the world max capacity ComponentMaxCapacity Int32 13

-// this create a new entity with the id "Foo"
+// this creates a new entity with the id "Foo"
 Entity Foo

-// this line set the component of the type with the alias Int32 on the previously created Entity to the value 13 Component Int32 13
+// this line sets the component of the type with the alias Int32 on the previously created Entity to the value 13 Component Int32 13

 // let's say we have the type defined as such already declared with the alias Test